SignalK/signalk-node-red/README.md

 Node server plugin that embeds node red

-Go to /redAdmin to setup flows, for example: http://localhost:3000/redAdmin
+Go to Webapps in the node server admin ui to get to node-red.

-Security is supported with node server version > 1.3.0.
-User your signalk-server username and password to login.
+Security is supported with node server version 1.4.0 or greater

 See https://github.com/SignalK/node-red-embedded for available Nodes.